isomorphic-git/isomorphic-git.github.io/docs/errors.md

 Remote does not support shallow fetches.

 ### RemoteDoesNotSupportSmartHTTP
-Remote does not support the "smart" HTTP protocol, and isomorphic-git does not support the "dumb" HTTP protocol, so they are incompatible.
+Remote did not reply using the "smart" HTTP protocol.
+Expected "001e# service=git-upload-pack" but received: { preview }

 ### RemoteUrlParseError
 Cannot parse remote URL: "{ url }"